 If you know someone who would benefit from this article, please share it!

 FREE POSTER OFFER

-Click on the poster below to subscribe to our blog and we’ll send you a FREE downloadable poster of the 5-point CAN DO Plan featured in our book Good Pictures Bad Pictures.
-It’s a great reminder for kids of the empowering information they learned when you read them Good Pictures Bad Pictures!
+Click on the poster below to subscribe to our blog and we’ll send you a FREE downloadable poster of the 5-point CAN DO Plan featured in our book Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids.
+It’s a great reminder for kids of what they learned from Good Pictures Bad Pictures!